 Reflecting its priorities relating to the economy, for communities and stewardship of place, the Council plays a key role supporting arts and culture in a number of different ways.
 Partnership underpins most arrangements and often the Council adopts a leadership and enabling role.
-As the Local Authority, the council can bring a democratic mandate to the table when this is required, formalising support for an approach to culture.
+As the Local Authority, the Council can bring a democratic mandate when this is required, formalising support for an approach to culture.
 The Council owns and has access to land and buildings that provide the basis of the infrastructure required for some organisations, activities and events.
 Arts investments by the Council have supported a number of key organisations for some years and allowed for longer term planning for core delivery.
 The Council plays a strong role in promotion and marketing of the district's cultural activities to wide audiences within and beyond the district.
 As a delivery partner the Council plays an important role in relation to museums, heritage developments, major festivals and events, live entertainment and arts programming.
+Formally, the Council provides planning and licensing services and more informally has staff, skills and knowledge that can support delivery across the district.